 The truth is, it could be argued that every system of everything is vulnerable to corruption–and within any system, you’ll find both ethical and unethical people and practices.
 In recent years, countries around the globe have gone to great lengths to ensure children and adopting families are protected.
 See the US Department of State website for more information on The Hague Convention, which was put in place to do just that.

-In addition, government agencies such as the Bureau of Diplomatic Security work hard to ensure intercountry adoptions involving children or U.S. parents are legal and in the best interest of the child.
-Like anything else, adoptive families need to do their research in order to find reputable agencies and work with participating countries in order to protect the world’s most vulnerable children, as well as themselves.
-There are many many well-respected agencies whose main goal is to provide children with loving, forever families.
+Also, government agencies such as the Bureau of Diplomatic Security work hard to ensure intercountry adoptions involving children or U.S. parents are legal and in the best interest of the child.
+Like anything else, adoptive families need to do their research to find reputable agencies and work with participating countries to protect the world’s most vulnerable children, as well as themselves.
+There are many well-respected agencies whose main goal is to provide children with loving, forever families.
 Read this article for advice on choosing a reputable agency.

 All children living in orphanages are neglected and abused.